dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 fi

 ```
-In this version you can call it from the commandline and use it for any time of shapefile.
+In this version, you can call the script from the commandline and use it for any shapefile.
 When
-called with no arugments it prints out a usage so the user does not have to look into the actual
+called with no arguments it prints out a usage so the user does not have to look into the actual
 script.
 It also has a verbose mode for debugging.
-Here, there are not hard paths.
+Here, there are no hard paths.

 # Bad Directory Organization
 ```